Battle of the Milvian Bridge: Aftermath

 Constantine entered Rome on 29 October.
 He staged a grand arrival ceremony in the city (adventus), and was met with popular jubilation.
 Maxentius' body was fished out of the Tiber and decapitated.
 His head was paraded through the streets for all to see.
 After the ceremonies, Maxentius' head was sent to Carthage as proof of his downfall; Africa then offered no further resistance.
 The battle gave Constantine undisputed control of the western half of the Roman Empire.
 The descriptions of Constantine's entry into Rome omit mention of him ending his procession at the temple of Capitoline Jupiter, where sacrifice was usually offered.
 Though often employed to show Constantine's Christian sensibilities, this silence cannot be taken as proof that Constantine was a Christian at this point.
 He chose to honour the Senatorial Curia with a visit, where he promised to restore its ancestral privileges and give it a secure role in his reformed government: there would be no revenge against Maxentius' supporters.
 Maxentius was condemned to damnatio memoriae; all his legislation was invalidated and Constantine usurped all of Maxentius' considerable building projects within Rome, including the Temple of Romulus and the Basilica of Maxentius.
 Maxentius' strongest supporters in the military were neutralized when the Praetorian Guard and Imperial Horse Guard (equites singulares) were disbanded.
 Constantine is thought to have replaced the former imperial guards with a number of cavalry units termed the Scholae Palatinae.

 Significance

-Paul K. Davis writes, "Constantine’s victory gave him total control of the Western Roman Empire paving the way for Christianity to become the dominant religion for the Roman Empire and ultimately for Europe."
+Paul K. Davis writes that, "Constantine’s victory gave him total control of the Western Roman Empire paving the way for Christianity to become the dominant religion for the Roman Empire and ultimately for Europe."
 The following year, 313, Constantine and Licinius issued the Edict of Milan, which made Christianity an officially recognised and tolerated religion in the Roman Empire.